AdobeDocs/target-dev.en/help/dev/patterns/Initialize-sdks.md

 ## 1.3: Configure automatic page load request {#automatic}

-This step enables at.js to fetch all the experiences that need to be rendered on the page while loading the at.js JavaScript library file.
+This step enables at.js to fetch all the experiences that must be rendered on the page while loading the at.js JavaScript library file.

 +++See details